-PAGES' scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - from the Pliocene to the recent past.
+PAGES' scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on all timescales within paleoscience, including the deep past.

 Over 5000 scientists from more than 125 countries currently subscribe to PAGES.
 We encourage all interested scientists to get involved and contribute to our initiatives, participate in the workshops we support, and publish PAGES-relevant products.
 PAGES also organizes travel stipends for Guest Scientists.